Alice in Wonderland: Simple Tasks Showing Complete Reasoning Breakdown in State-Of-the-Art Large Language Models: Discussion Conclusion

 \section{Discussion \& Conclusion}

-Using a very simple AIW problem formulation that can be easily solved by adults and arguably even children, we observe here a striking breakdown of SOTA LLMs performance when confronted with the task.
-This dramatic breakdown hints on serious deficits in basic reasoning capabilities in models that are widely claimed to possess strong function and reasoning skills, often citing their performance on a set of standardized benchmarks or the experience of various user groups or their creators.
-The overall breakdown and strong fluctuation of observed performance across variations of the same problem also hints at fundamental issues with the generalization capability of the models, which echoes and confirms concerns expressed in number of previous works~\cite{razeghi2022impact, wu2023reasoning, li2024task}
+In our work, using a simple AIW problem (Sec. \ref{sec:methods_experiment}) that requires only elementary set and arithmetic operations and can be easily solved by adults and arguably even children, we observe a striking breakdown of SOTA LLMs performance when confronted with the AIW problem and its variations (Sec. \ref{subsec:aiw_problem}, Suppl.
+Tab. \ref{tab:aiw_prompt_types}).
+The breakdown is manifested in \textbf{(i)} Low average correct response rates (Fig. \ref{fig:main_correct_response_rate}) and \textbf{(ii)} Strong performance fluctuation across structure and difficulty preserving natural variations of the same problem, which hints at fundamental issues with the generalization capability of the models (Fig. \ref{fig:aiw_original_fluctuations}).